Polishing Film Type Edge Polishing

 Edge observation of oxide semiconductors: perfect mirror surface achieved

-Top edge polishing (terrace formation polishing) using our polishing film method reduces the load on the bulk and epitaxial layers and removes defects at the edges.
-It is even possible to achieve a mirror surface.
-This is one of the only applications of the polishing film method that cannot be handled by grinding wheels or slurry polishing methods.
+Our top edge polishing (terrace formation polishing) using the polishing film type method reduces load on both the bulk and epitaxial layers and removes defects at the edges.
+Even a mirror surface can be achieved.
+This is one of the unique applications of the polishing film method that cannot be handled by abrasive grinding or slurry polishing methods.

 Half-inch wafers